Tommy James: Career

-Tommy James and the Shondells

 After a few comings and goings of members, the classic lineup of James, Eddie Gray (guitar), Mike Vale (bass), Ron Rosman (keyboards) and Pete Lucia (drums) was formed.
 The group recorded a follow-up song to "Hanky Panky".
 When Bob Mack's attempt at finding some Shondells worked out in an inadvertent way, he told James about another record he found in the same used record bin "Hanky Panky" came from: "Say I Am" by Jimmy Gilmer and the Fireballs.
 The only thing James and his new Shondells were aware of when they entered the recording studio for the first time is that whatever they recorded should sound similar to "Hanky Panky", although the two songs sound nothing alike.
 Mack played The Fireballs record for the group, and they decided to record their version of the song.
 Mack was credited as the producer for the group's first album, Hanky Panky.

 Songwriter Richie Cordell wrote (or co-wrote) and produced many of the group's hits, among them "I Think We're Alone Now", "Mirage", and "Mony Mony".
 The creation of "Mony Mony" was a group effort involving Cordell, James, Shondells band member Peter Lucia, producer Bo Gentry, and Bobby Bloom.
 James and Cordell set out to create a party rock single, working out everything except the song's title, which eluded them even after much effort.
 When they took a break from their creative endeavors on James' apartment terrace, they looked up at the Mutual of New York Insurance Company's large neon sign bearing the abbreviation for the company: M-O-N-Y, which provided the song's name.

 Tommy James and the Shondells also produced a "Mony Mony" video when the song was a hit.
 Even though a number of musical groups had already produced videos by that time, there was no market at all for that film in the US.
 Television stations would not air it, and it was originally shown between double features in movie theaters in Europe.
 The film was not seen in the US until the creation of MTV.